Firewalls and the School of Medicine

 If you are responsible for a computer on the school’s network that provides Internet services like a web server, FTP server, or file server to an off-campus computer, please let us know so we can configure the firewall to accommodate these services.
 Keep in mind that the on-campus residence halls are considered off-campus, so connections from here will require use of the University's VPN service or an exception to the firewall.

 To request a change for a computer that is not a server: Please file a HelpSU ticket, with the name of the system that needs an exception set, the IP address, and any specific ports you need open for this system.
 We would also ask that you remember to let us know when you no longer need this exception implemented, so we can disable it accordingly.

-To request a change for a server: Please complete the Server Inventory Survey first, then file a HelpSU ticket, confirming that you've completed the survey; also let us know the name of the system in question, the IP address, specific ports you need open, and who/what needs access to the server.
+To request a change for a server: Please create a record for it in SUSI (Stanford University System Inventory) first, then file a HelpSU ticket, confirming that it's been inventoried; also let us know the name of the system in question, the IP address, specific ports you need open, and who/what needs access to the server.
 Again, please let us know when you no longer need this exception implemented, so we can disable it accordingly.